-&lt;sup>8 According to the Prevent duty guidance 'having due regard' means that the authorities should place an appropriate amount of weight on the need to prevent people being drawn into terrorism when they consider all the other factors relevant to how they carry out their usual functions
+6 According to the Prevent duty guidance 'having due regard' means that the authorities should place an appropriate amount of weight on the need to prevent people being drawn into terrorism when they consider all the other factors relevant to how they carry out their usual functions

-&lt;sup>9 "Terrorism" for these purposes has the same meaning as for the Terrorism Act 2000 (section 1(1) to (4) of that Act).
+7 "Terrorism" for these purposes has the same meaning as for the Terrorism Act 2000 (section 1(1) to (4) of that Act).

-- the Department for Education has issued advice and social media guidance to schools and childcare providers to help them keep children safe from the risk of radicalisation and extremism. - The prevent duty and Ofsted descriptors also requires educational settings to ensure that preventing radicalisation and violent extremism is embedded within the curriculum.
+• The Prevent duty and Ofsted descriptors also requires educational settings to ensure that preventing radicalisation and violent extremism is embedded within the curriculum.
 Staff are also expected to feel confident and competent in using appropriate pedagogical approaches to facilitate this learning.

-The prevent duty advice is for/of:
+The Prevent duty advice is for/of:

-- school leaders, school staff and governing bodies in all local maintained schools, academies and free schools - proprietors, governors and staff in all independent schools - proprietors, managers and staff in childcare settings - particular interest to safeguarding leads.
+- School leaders, school staff and Governing Bodies in all local maintained schools, academies and free schools - Proprietors, Governors and staff in all independent schools - Proprietors, Managers and staff in childcare settings - Particular interest to Safeguarding Leads.